 Good SEO must be built over time, and here's why.

 Search Engine Optimisation (also known as SEO) is the process by which your website appears in search results above your competitors.
-The importance for ranking well in search engines like Google is important because it allows you to capturing new business ahead of your visitors.
-SEO is a process which can take many months to see full results, and being visible on the first page of results takes work.
+Ranking well in search engines like Google is important because it allows you to capturing new business ahead of your visitors.
+SEO is a process which can take months to see full results, and being visible on the first page of results takes work.
 But why is that?
 Why does SEO takes so long?

-Your key competitors may be savvy in the online space, or have someone undertaking search engine optimisation on their behalf.
-They can then be countering your efforts, and may already be well ahead of you when you’re starting out.
+Your key competitors may be savvy in the online space, or have someone undertaking Search Engine Optimisation on their behalf.
+They can be countering your efforts, and may already be well ahead of you when you’re starting out.
 If you’re chasing someone that has already started the race, it can take a while to catch up to them.

-Google is keen on showcasing unique content online, with no duplicates (nothing that has been copied and pasted).
-This valuable unique content takes time to produce, and for Google to recognize as unique and worth featuring.
+Google is keen on showcasing unique and relevant content online, with no duplicates (nothing that has been copied and pasted).
+This valuable unique content not only takes time to produce, but also for Google to recognise as unique and worth featuring.
 Metadata and keywords on your website are highly important for SEO.
 This data is what Google uses to determine what your website is about.
 Analysing which keywords to use on your website and integrating them into your content takes time and often needs adjusting to get the best results.

 The more links from other respected websites to yours, and vice versa, the better your ranking in Google will be.
 If a high-ranking, trustworthy website is linking to yours, it goes a long way to establishing trust with a search engine.
 These links take time to build, as it may involve requesting that suppliers or business partners link through to your site.
 Links between various content within your site is also a key ranking factor.